qsharp-community/qsharp-community.github.io/_pages/resources.md

 ---
 permalink: /resources/
 title: "Q# Community Resources"
+toc: true
 ---
-Please make a [pull request](https://help.github.com/en/articles/creating-a-pull-request) if you have any suggestions!
+Please make a [pull request](https://help.github.com/en/articles/creating-a-pull-request) on the repo for [this webpage](https://github.com/qsharp-community) if you have any suggestions for resources to add to this page!
 {: .notice--info}

 ## Talks and Videos